insightsengineering/r.pkg.template/CONTRIBUTING.md

 ## License

 All of your code changes would be under the same [license](LICENSE) that covers this project.

-## Getting started 👶

-For an introduction, please read [`README`](README.md) file.
-You can also find vignettes [here](vignettes/).
-Most likely you would find a "Getting started" article.
-Please also see a package manual in form of `pkgdown` website.

 ## How to report a bug 🐛 ?